 Achondroplasia is a type of skeletal dysplasia which causes dwarfism.
 It is one of the rare genetic disorders that affect the development of a baby’s bones, joints and cartilage.
-For instance, the condition of Androplasia affects 1 in every 15,000 people in the Indian population.
+For instance, the condition of Achondroplasia occurs in approximately 1 in 15,000–40,000 births worldwide; India‑specific epidemiological data is not well established.

-The most popular treatment option available for this condition is Growth Hormone Therapy.
-It is a useful method for improving the significant retardation of growth in affected individuals.
+Growth Hormone Therapy is a useful method for improving the significant retardation of growth in affected individuals.

 | Type of Injection for Growth Hormone Therapy | Estimated Costs |